Onset of color transparency in holographic light-front QCD

-We have shown above that the dependence of the hadron's transverse-size $\langle \mbf{a}^2_{\perp}(x) \rangle$ on the longitudinal momentum fraction $x$ is universal and it is uniquely determined by the hadron profile function $\sigma(x)$: $\langle \mbf{a}^2_{\perp}(x) \rangle= 4\ \sigma(x)$.
+It is shown above that the dependence of the hadron's transverse-size {squared} $\langle \mbf{a}^2_{\perp}(x) \rangle^q$ on the longitudinal momentum fraction $x$ is {flavor independent} and it is uniquely determined by the hadron profile function $\sigma(x)$: $\langle \mbf{a}^2_{\perp}(x) \rangle^q= 4\ \sigma(x)$.
 Its behavior in $t = -Q^2$, however, depends on specific properties of the hadron.
-In fact, one expects from general considerations that the initial formation of a PLC for a bound state with a large number of constituents --the deuteron for example, with its large phase space, has a lower probability to fluctuate to a small configuration as compared with a two-particle bound state, say the pion.
-Consequently, it presents to the nuclear environment a larger transverse impact area as it traverses through the nucleus, and it will be slowed down or absorbed with greater probability as compared with a pion projectile with a smaller transverse impact area for the same $Q^2$.
-The particle with a larger number of constituents will thus require a larger $Q^2$ to have the same transparency: the onset of color transparency will be higher in $Q^2$ compared to a hadron with fewer constituents.
+In~fact, one expects from general considerations that the initial formation of a PLC for a bound state with a large number of constituents---the deuteron for example, with~its large phase space, has a lower probability to fluctuate to a small configuration as compared with a two-particle bound state, say the pion.
+Consequently, it presents to the nuclear environment a larger transverse impact area as it traverses through the nucleus, and~it will be slowed down or absorbed with greater probability as compared with a pion projectile with a smaller transverse impact area for the same $Q^2$.
+The~particle with a larger number of constituents will thus require a larger $Q^2$ to have the same transparency: the onset of color transparency will be higher in $Q^2$ compared to a hadron with fewer~constituents.

-We expect a similar effect when comparing the relative CT of a nucleon to that of a pion, where the detailed dependence on the individual constituents in the LFWF is essential.
-The integrand of \req{rhoxq} is in fact a function of the transverse position of the $n-1$ spectator components $\mbf{q}_\perp \! \cdot \sum_{j =1}^{n - 1} x_j \mbf{b}_{\perp j} = \mbf{q}_\perp \cdot \mbf{a}_\perp$ (see Eq.~\req{aperp}): It corresponds to a change of transverse momentum $x_j \mbf b_{\perp j}$ for each of the $n-1$ spectator particles.
-This dependence is crucial for determining the relative CT of different hadrons since it measures the transverse size of a scattered hadron in a given Fock state.
+A similar effect is expected when comparing the relative CT of a nucleon to that of a pion, where the detailed dependence on the individual constituents in the LF wave function (LFWF) is essential.
+The~integrand of Equation~\req{rhoxq} is in fact a function of the transverse position of the $n-1$ spectator components $\mbf{q}_\perp \! \cdot \sum_{j =1}^{n - 1} x_j \mbf{b}_{\perp j} = \mbf{q}_\perp \cdot \mbf{a}_\perp$ (see Equation~\req{aperp}): It corresponds to a change of transverse momentum $x_j \mbf b_{\perp j}$ for each of the $n-1$ spectator particles.
+This dependence is crucial for determining the relative CT of different hadrons since it measures the transverse size of a scattered hadron in a given Fock~state.

-The transverse impact surface dependence on the momentum transfer $t$ is computed from the expectation value of the profile function $\sigma(x)$
+The transverse impact surface dependence on the momentum transfer, $t= - Q^2$, is computed from the expectation value of the profile function $\sigma(x)$: